-How to Decorate a Small Living Room for Christmas
+How to Decorate a Small Christmas Living Room

 1. Make Way for Some Wall Décor

-If you have a small living room, the key to decorating at Christmas is to make the most of the space you have, and your walls are the ideal place to start when it comes to easy Christmas decorations.
-Whether you’re going for a rustic look or want to create a contemporary festive theme, choose from a range of ideas to find the perfect style for your home, including:
+If you are tight on space then the key to decorating small Christmas living room is to make the most of the space you have.
+Your walls are the ideal place to start, offering a perfect canvas.
+Whether you’re going for a rustic look or wish to create a contemporary festive theme, there are a range of ideas to style for your home, including colourful garlands, warming fairy lights and seasonal wall hangings

 2. Oh Christmas Tree, Oh Christmas Tree